Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

-In addition to explicitly predicting the term weights, another kind of method is to augment the document with additional terms using neural sequence to sequence models.
-In this way, the term weights of those elite terms can be promoted in the inverted index.
-For example, the doc2query~\cite{nogueira2019document} model train a seq2seq model based on query-document pairs, which generates queries given a document.
-The synthetic queries are then appended to the original documents, forming the ``expanded document''.
-This expansion procedure is performed on every text in the corpus, and the results are indexed as usual.
-Finally, it relies on a BM25 algorithm to retrieve relevant candidates from the expanded documents collection.
+In addition to explicitly predicting term weights, another kind of method is to augment the document with additional terms using neural sequence-to-sequence (seq2seq) models.
+In this way, term weights of those elite terms can be promoted in the inverted index.
+In fact, this kind of method follows the idea of document expansion described in Section \ref{Document Expansion}, yet it does the expansion with neural networks.
+For example, the doc2query~\cite{nogueira2019document} model trains a seq2seq model based on relevant query-document pairs.
+Then, the seq2seq model generates several queries for each document, and those synthetic queries are appended to the original document, forming the ``expanded document''.
+This expansion procedure is performed on every document in the corpus, and the expanded document collection is indexed as usual.
+Finally, it relies on a BM25 algorithm to retrieve relevant candidates.
 When combined with a re-ranking component, it achieves the state-of-the-art performance on MS MARCO~\cite{nguyen2016msmarco} and TREC CAR~\cite{dietz2017trec} retrieval benchmarks.
-Moreover, the docTTTTTquery model~\cite{nogueira2019doc2query} employs a stronger pre-trained model T5~\cite{raffel2019exploring} to generate queries and achieves large gains compared with doc2query.
+Later, the docTTTTTquery model~\cite{nogueira2019doc2query} employs a stronger pre-trained model T5~\cite{raffel2019exploring} to generate queries and achieves large gains compared with doc2query.
+Moreover, \citet{yan2021unified} proposed a Unified Encoder-Decoder networks (UED) to enhance document expansion with the document ranking task.
+Experimental results on two large-scale datasets show that UED achieves a new state-of-the-art performance on both MS MARCO passage retrieval task and TREC 2019 Deep Learning Track.

+There are also some works trying to learn term weights as well as document expansion simultaneously in a unified framework~\cite{bai2020sparterm, mallia2021learning, formal2021splade}.
+For example, \citet{bai2020sparterm} proposed a novel framework SparTerm to build term-based sparse representations in the full vocabulary space.
+It takes the pre-trained language model to map the frequency-based BoW representation to a sparse term importance distribution in the whole vocabulary.
+In this way, it can simultaneously learn the weights of existing terms and expand new terms for the document.
+Besides, SparTerm also constructs a gating controller to generate binary and sparse signals across the dimension of vocabulary size, ensuring the sparsity of final representations.
+Besides, DeepImpact~\cite{mallia2021learning} leverages docTTTTTquery to enrich the document collection, and then uses a contextualized language model to estimate the semantic importance of tokens in the document.
+In this way, it can produce a single-value representation for the original token and expanded token in each document.